nyorain/vil/docs/own/workstack.md

 	- write test for creating ds, updating it with imageView, destroying imageView and then using ds in submission (might need partially_bound or something I guess)
-- rename main branch to main
+- [x] rename main branch to main
 - hide shader debugger behind config feature?
 	- adds a whole new library and isn't ready yet at all. and might never really be ready, it's more of an experiment anyways
-- make ThreadContext alloc and CommandRecord alloc consistent
+- [x] make ThreadContext alloc and CommandRecord alloc consistent
-	- we probably also don't want to really free the blocks.
+	- [ ] we probably also don't want to really free the blocks.
 Just return them.
 	  Enable our global memory block cache thingy?
+	  Allow LinAllocator to take parent memory resource.
-	- Also clean up CommandRecord alloc in general.
+	- [x] Also clean up CommandRecord alloc in general.
 Messy with all those overloads for CommandBuffer
 	- Maybe we can reuse code?
 The allocators are fairly similar
 - look into found doom performance hotpaths